George Runner: Legislative politics

 He also received the Pursuit of Justice Award from the Association of Deputy District Attorneys–Los Angeles County.

-AMBER Alert
+Amber alert

-In 2002, Runner authored California's AMBER Alert system, which has successfully utilized the Emergency Alert System to involve the general public in the search for abducted children and has aided in numerous successful parent-child reunions.
+In 2002, Runner authored California's Amber alert system, which has successfully utilized the Emergency Alert System to involve the general public in the search for abducted children and has aided in numerous successful parent-child reunions.

 Jessica's Law

 In 2006, along with his wife, then-Assemblywoman Sharon Runner, George Runner authored Proposition 83, California's version of Jessica's Law.
 The measure passed with the support of 71% of California voters, and passed in 57 of California's 58 counties.

 Jessica's Law ensures that all sexual offenders who are convicted of activity with children under the age of 14 are put into a prison with a mandatory minimum sentence of 15 years or 25 years to life.
 It eliminates all "first-offense" sexual offense provisions from California law.

 It also eliminates all "good-time" credits for sexual offenders serving prison terms; under the authored provisions they are required to serve their entire sentence and will not be released for good behavior.
 The law requires that sex offenders who are released from prison wear a GPS bracelet for life.
 It also creates a 2,000-foot (615 meter) zone around schools and parks in which registered sex offenders are prohibited from residing.